 If a complete security system is not needed, you can pick and choose from several options:

-Medication managers.
 Other devices can be programmed to let seniors know when it is time to take medications, and provide notifications about physician checkups and appointments.

 Digital pill dispensers such as MedMinder dispense medications to seniors.
 A caregiver fills the medicine tray and can remotely schedule when medications are to be taken.
 The device unlocks according to the schedule to make the medications available, and beeps if they have not been taken.
 The family caregiver is notified as well.

-Reminder Rosie is a talking clock that can be programmed to remind seniors to take their medication via a prerecorded voice message from a caregiver.
-Personal messages can also be recorded with other reminders such as “it’s time to exercise.”
+“Reminder Rosie” is a talking clock that can be programmed to remind seniors to take their medication via a prerecorded voice message from a caregiver.
+Personal messages can also be recorded with other reminders, such as “it’s time to exercise.”

-Telemedicine enables health care providers to remotely deliver clinical health services and information to patients via interactive and video telecommunications through devices like smartphones, tablets, home computers, or laptops.
-The connection between patients and care providers is through a program, app, or web site with video and audio capabilities.
+Telemedicine enables health care providers to remotely deliver clinical health services and information to patients via interactive and video telecommunications through devices like smartphones, tablets, home computers or laptops.
+The connection between patients and care providers is through a program, app or website with video and audio capabilities.

-Leak detection sensors.
 Smart sensors that detect water leaks can be placed in areas where they are likely: hot water heater, tub, sinks, etc. When water is detected, a loud alarm sounds and smartphone alerts are sent.

-Video doorbells.
 These devices allow video screening of anyone who comes to your loved one’s door.
 The notification will be delivered to the senior and to a family member via smartphone.

-Smart plugs.
 A smart plug is controlled by an app and lets a person turn on and off any appliance that plugs into a standard wall socket.
 This can help if you wonder whether or not your loved one has turned off an appliance, or has forgotten to leave a lamp on to guide them during the night.
 They can also be activated by voice command so that seniors can control them without leaving a chair or bed.
-Smart plugs can be put on a schedule to come on at certain times, or be paired with a motion sensor to light up a dark hallway.
+Smart plugs can be put on a schedule to come on at certain times or be paired with a motion sensor to light up a dark hallway.